ahaf82/month-names-in-language/README.md

-### Use this package to get a list of Month Names with capitalized first letter as array in your desired language,
+## Use this package to get a list of Month Names with capitalized first letter as array in your desired language,
 if you enter the correct language code as string as parameter.

-# Installation
+## Installation:

 npm install months_in_language

-# Usage:
+## Usage:

 require the package after installing: